 How do you share your tree on Ancestry.com?
 Can you give access to non-members, or do they need to pay for membership?
-Why don’t people receive your invites to share an Ancestry family tree, and what’s the most sure-fire way to ensure success?
+This article gives a step-by-step guide to providing access to your Ancestry family tree.

 There are two quick ways to launch the invitation dialog box from within your tree.
 A Share button is up at the top right of the tree.

-Alternatively, there’s a Share option in the drop-down menu underneath the tree name.
+Alternatively, there’s a “Sharing” option in the drop-down menu underneath the tree name.
 Oddly enough, it has a different icon – but both links open the same dialog box.

 You can also invite people from the Sharing tab of the Tree Settings administration page, but it takes a few more clicks to get there.
 You may as well use the direct buttons.

-The invitation dialog box gives you three options for sending invitations.
+The invitation dialog box gives you three options for sending invitations: email, username, or Shareable Link.
 I’ll give my recommendations for the better choice of options in a later section.

 The Shareable Link will also give you a checkbox to allow the invitee to see living people in your tree.
 By default, it is deselected.
 You’re not offered this option when sending to an email or username, and this permission is turned off when the invitation is sent.
 To turn it on for these invitees, you will need to go to the Tree Settings page after you’ve made the invitation.

 If you prefer an over-the-shoulder walkthrough of the process, here is a video tutorial.

 This is my opinion based on experience over several years of problems with invitations not being received or not working properly.
 My preference is to use the shareable link option.
 Read on for the reasons why.